-INTD I817 (3) Faith and the Marketplace: Forming Missional Leaders for the Marketplace

-- Enables students to see the workplace as a setting for the church's missional engagement.
-It will develop a lay theology of the workplace and doctrine of vocation and equipping Christians for the integration of faith and work.
+INTD I817 (3) Faith and the Marketplace: Forming Missional Leaders for the Marketplace will develop a lay theology of the workplace and doctrine of vocation and equipping Christians for the integration of faith and work.
 Involves interaction with Christian professionals and ministry partners whose work is focused on business and professional sectors.